-NURS-1730 - Medical-Surgical Nursing 1 Clinical - (2.50 Credit hours)
+NURS-1730 - Medical-Surgical Nursing 1 Clinical - 2.50 credit hours

-Prerequisite: Admission into the Nursing program; and NURS-1610 and NURS-1620 and

-NURS-1630, and BIOL-2400 or BIOL-2730, with grade C or better
+Prerequisite: Admission into the Nursing program; and NURS-1610 and NURS-1620 and NURS-1630, and BIOL-2400 or BIOL-2730, with grade C or better

 (formerly NUR 173) This clinical course provides experiences for the student to develop skills in the provision and management of nursing care for adult patients experiencing problems related to surgery, acid-base balance, respiratory management, and gastrointestinal, vision and hearing difficulties.
 The course emphasizes the development of critical thinking skills, the use of effective communication skills, and the use of the nursing process while providing care for culturally diverse adult patients across the life span.
 This course is graded on a pass/fail basis.
-Pass/fail grades are not included in GPA calculations.
-Students are required to pass this course in order to progress in the program.
+Students are required to pass this course to progress in the program.
 (15 contact hrs per week for 8 wks) Center Campus.

-NURS-1810 - Mental Health Nursing A - (1.50 Credit hours)
+NURS-1810 - Mental Health Nursing A - 1.50 credit hours

-Prerequisite: Admission into the Nursing program, NURS-1720, and NURS-1730
+Prerequisite: Admission into the Nursing program, NURS-1720, and NURS-1730 Corequisite: NURS-1820, NURS-1830